lahongloc/CourseOutlineManagementWebApp/README.md

 - **💳 Payment Integration**: VNPay integration for payments.
 - **📄 PDF Generation**: Generate PDF versions of syllabi.
 - **☁️ File Storage**: Amazon S3 for file storage.
+- **📊 Statistics Reporting (Chart.js)**:
+  - Sales and revenue statistics by year, quarter, month.
+  - Statistics on the number of syllabi in different statuses: in the process of approval (HOLDING), and approved (ACCEPTED).

 ## 🛠 Tech Stack